Mr. James McDonald reports

 Sampling and quality assurance/quality control

-All technical information for the La Cigarra exploration program is obtained and reported under a formal quality assurance and quality control program.
-Samples are taken under the direction of qualified geologists and stored in sealed bags.
-Samples are delivered by the company via courier to ALS Minerals in Chihuahua.
-The samples are dried, crushed and pulverized with the pulps being sent air freight for analysis by ALS in Vancouver, B.C.
-Systematic assaying of standards is performed for precision and accuracy.
-Analysis for silver, zinc, lead and copper, and related trace elements was done by ICP four-acid digestion, with gold analysis by 30-gram fire assay with an AA finish.
+All technical information for the Copalito exploration program is obtained and reported under a formal quality assurance and quality control program.
+Samples are taken from core cut in half with a diamond saw under the direction of qualified geologists and engineers.
+Samples are then labelled, placed in plastic bags and sealed with interval and sample numbers recorded.
+Samples are delivered by the company to ALS Minerals in Hermosillo, Sonora.
+The samples are dried, crushed and pulverized with the pulps being sent via air freight for analysis by ALS in North Vancouver, B.C.
+Systematic assaying of standards, blanks and duplicates is performed for precision and accuracy.
+Analysis for silver, zinc, lead and copper, and related trace elements was done by inductively coupled plasma four-acid digestion, with gold analysis by 30-gram fire assay with an AA (atomic absorption) finish.
+All drilling reported is HQ core and has been contracted to Globexplore Drilling from Hermosillo, Mexico.

 About Kootenay Silver Inc.

 Kootenay Silver is an exploration company actively engaged in the discovery and development of mineral projects in the Sierra Madre region of Mexico and in British Columbia, Canada.
-Supported by one of the largest portfolios of silver assets in Mexico, Kootenay continues to provide its shareholders with significant leverage to silver prices.
-The company remains focused on the expansion of its current silver resources, new discoveries and the near-term economic development of two of its priority silver projects located in prolific mining districts in Sonora state and Chihuahua state, Mexico, respectively.
+Supported by one of the largest junior portfolios of silver assets in Mexico, Kootenay continues to provide its shareholders with significant leverage to silver prices.
+The company remains focused on the expansion of its current silver resources, new discoveries and the near-term economic development of its priority silver projects located in the states of Sonora, Sinaloa and Chihuahua, Mexico, respectively.

 We seek Safe Harbor.